St. Augustine Halloween Events

 Climb aboard Ghosts & Gravestones Night Tour for an evening of spooky fun as we transport you to some of the city’s most haunted spots.
 Your costumed ghost host will share the eerie tales of the ancient city’s haunted past and guide you as you discover the secrets of the Tolomato Cemetery.
 Be sure to keep a watchful eye while passing by the old City Gates.
 You might catch a glimpse of Elizabeth, a child victim of the yellow fever, waving to passersby.
+Face your fears in Potter’s Wax Museum’s Chamber of Horrors and enter the town’s most haunted building, the Old Jail, for an up close and personal encounter.
 Arrive early to explore Cromwell’s Parlour of Paranormal Curiosities, St. Augustine’s only collection of the paranormal and unexplained.

 Children under 12 must be accompanied by an adult.
 St. Augustine’s most frightening Ghost Tour is very popular during the ghoulish holiday so make your reservations well in advance for St. Augustine Halloween.